19hours/sg-statutes/Acts/Securities and Futures Act.md

 [16/2003 wef 22/12/2003]

-(iii) any person exercising influence over a related corporation of the manager.
+(iii) any person exercising influence over a related corporation of the manager

 [16/2003 wef 22/12/2003]